 The Scientific Council (Moetza Mada’it) of the IMA is responsible for board/specialty certification.
 Specialty recognition is a separate application from the general Ministry of Health medical licensing process.

-Here’s the link to the IMA portal.
-Please open your file there.
+To visit the IMA portal Click Here – Please open your file there.

 HATAMA